altProf/jirabas/README.md

 -   Tickets in progress;
 -   Resolved tickets for past 2 days;
 -   Your tickets TODO.

+When you run it first time, it will ask your jira credentials and saves it in ~/.jirabas

 ## Our TODO plans:
 -   Add pre-commit-message feature which allows to populate your git pre commit message template with tickets information.